Can AI Quantity beat AI Quality?

 AI definitely poses an existential risk, in the sense that it can generate models with the hidden (possibly undetectable?) intention of competing against humanity for resources.
 The more intelligent the model, the higher its chance of success!

-The thought of an AI takeover is so scary that I won’t even try to imagine what its possible implications may be; instead, I want to focus on other scenarios that are easier to predict and discuss.
+The thought of an AI takeover is so scary that I won’t even try to imagine its possible implications; instead, I want to focus on other scenarios that are easier to predict and discuss.

 Unsafety as a Deterrent